France national rugby union team: Overall and rankings

 In 2002, France were named the World Rugby Team of the Year.
 When the World Rankings were introduced by World Rugby (then the International Rugby Board) in 2003, France were ranked fifth.
 During November 2003 France briefly occupied third place before falling to fourth by December of that year.
 After falling to fifth during November 2004, France rose again to fourth by April 2005.
 During early 2006, France rose again, peaking at second in July of that year.
 France were ranked number two in the world but fell to third in June 2007 after two consecutive defeats to the All Blacks.
 They then fell to fifth after losing to Argentina in the opening match of the 2007 Rugby World Cup.
 In 2018, France fell to tenth in the World Rankings, making it their worst position on the rankings since the start of it in 2003.
 For the first time ever, France became World Number One in July 2022.
-As of 2025, France currently sit fourth in the World Rankings.
+As of 2025, France currently sit fifth in the World Rankings.

-France have won 461 of their 833 test matches.
+France have won 467 of their 840 test matches.
 Below is a table of the representative rugby matches played by France at test level.